robrab2000/AsteroidPong/README.md

 # asteroidPong!

+It does just what it says on the tin.. it's asteroidPong! combining some of the funnest aspects of those classic 70's arcade >>>SMASH HITS<<< Asteroids and Pong!

+produced by: Rob Homewood

 ## Concept

 The idea was to take two classic games that are fun, deconstruct them, and by combining them, see if I could increase how fun they are.